-If you are in good health, you may be able to take your tablets at home.
-However, you will still need to go to hospital for regular check-ups.
+If you're in good health, you may be able to take your tablets at home.
+However, you'll still need to go to hospital for regular check-ups.

-It is very important that you only take your tablets on the days specified in your chemotherapy protocol.
+It's important that you only take your tablets on the days specified in your chemotherapy protocol.
 If you forget to take a tablet, contact your care team for advice.
-Also, contact your care team if you are sick shortly after taking a tablet.
+You should also contact your care team if you're sick shortly after taking a tablet.

 Chemotherapy medicines are slowly released into a vein over a period of time.
 The time it takes to give one dose can range from several hours to several days.

 Some people need a continuous low dose of chemotherapy medication over several weeks or months.
 If this is the case, you may be given a small portable pump that you can take home with you.

-A cannula is a small tube that is placed into a vein on the back of your hand or lower arm.
-Chemotherapy medication is slowly injected through the tube into your vein.
+A cannula is a small tube that's placed into a vein on the back of your hand or lower arm.
+Chemotherapy medicine is slowly injected through the tube into your vein.
 Once the dose of medication has been delivered, the tube can be removed.

-A central line, also known as a skin-tunnelled catheter, is a fine tube that is inserted into your chest and connected to one of the veins near your heart.
-The tube can be left in place for several weeks or months, so that you do not have to have repeated injections.
+A central line, also known as a skin-tunnelled catheter, is a fine tube that's inserted into your chest and connected to one of the veins near your heart.
+The tube can be left in place for several weeks or months, so that you don't have to have repeated injections.
 It can also be used to carry out blood tests.

 Peripherally inserted central catheter

 A peripherally inserted central catheter (PICC) is similar to a central line, except the tube is connected to your arm rather than your chest.

 An implanted port is a rubber chamber surgically inserted under your skin.
-It is connected to a vein with a soft plastic tube.
+It's connected to a vein with a soft plastic tube.
 Chemotherapy medication is given using a special needle placed through the skin into the chamber.
 The port is kept in place throughout the course of treatment.